Brain surgery led Stuart to breathing meditation (pranayam)

-It’s sometimes also called bee breathing, bumble bee breathing, or Bhramari breath.
+As well as being another type pranayam, it’s also sometimes also called bee breathing, bumble bee breathing, or Bhramari breath.

-Bhramari Pranayama soothes the nervous system.
+Bhramari Pranayam soothes the nervous system.

 The sound draws the mind inward away from all external distractions.
 So it allows the practitioner to focus on the vibration of the breath.

-Bhramari breathing is recommended when the mind is very busy, or when feeling agitated or distressed.
+Bhramari breathing meditation is recommended when the mind is very busy, or when feeling agitated or distressed.
 It will also help with insomnia.

-So this post will discuss bhramari pranayama steps and benefits.
+So this post will discuss Bhramari pranayama steps and benefits.

-It turns out that the slowing down of the exhalation initiates the so-called “rest and digest” part of the nervous system.
-It’s also called the parasympathetic nervous system.
-The vagus nerve is a key part of it.
+It turns out that the slowing down of the exhalation initiates the so-called “rest and digest” part of your nervous system.

 Activating this part of your nervous system, instead of the alternative sympathetic (“fight and flight”) nervous system, calms us down.